BS1906/linkedin-sponsorship-detector/README.md

 ---

-## 🙌 Contributions
+## 🤝 Open for Contributors

-This is a personal project built to solve a real-world problem.
+This project started as a personal solution to a real-world problem, but I’d love to improve it further with the community.

-Feedback and suggestions are welcome!
+Feel free to open an issue or submit a pull request.

+Let’s make job searching smarter 🚀